-business woman having meeting with two others at table
+business woman having meeting with people on a table

 Meet Megan Halsch, Healthcare Recruiter Communicates for Success